bocadilloproject/bocadillo/docs/guides/http/routing.md

 This is useful to implement routes that serve as defaults when no other route matches the requested URL.

-For example, the following snippet shows how to implement a "catch-all" route.
+The following snippet shows how to implement a "catch-all" route.

 ```python
 from bocadillo import App